aws/base64io-python/README.rst

 Getting Started
 ***************

-:class:`base64io.Base64IO` has no dependencies outside of the standard library and should work with any version of Python after 2.6.
-We tested it on 2.6, 2.7, 3.3, 3.4, 3.5, 3.6, and 3.7.
+:class:`base64io.Base64IO` has no dependencies other than the standard library and should work with any version of Python greater than 2.6.
+We test it on CPython 2.6, 2.7, 3.3, 3.4, 3.5, 3.6, and 3.7.

 Installation
 ============